maestronick1/Node-Codealong-README-DELIVERABLE/delivREADME.md

 ```js
 module.exports.beBasic = () => "That's so fetch!"
 ```
-this line of code adds a key value pair to our module.exports object.
+This line of code adds a key value pair to our module.exports object.

-then in your index.js file add  import your module
+Then in your index.js file add  import your module
 ```js
 const myModule = require('./Module.js');

 console.log(myModule.beBasic());
 ```
-the `require`function takes one path to the file that contains the the modules you are exporting.
+The `require`function takes one path to the file that contains the the modules you are exporting.

-now, in the console, run
+Now, in the console, run
 ```
 node index.js
 ```